Dry cell

 A dry cell is a type of electric battery, commonly used for portable electrical devices.
 Unlike wet cell batteries, which have a liquid electrolyte, dry cells use an electrolyte in the form of a paste, and are thus less susceptible to leakage.

-The dry cell was developed in 1886 by the German scientist Carl Gassner, after development of wet zinc–carbon batteries by Georges Leclanché in 1866.
-A type of dry cell was also developed by the Japanese Sakizō Yai in 1887.
+The dry cell was developed in 1886 by the German scientist Carl Gassner, after the development of wet zinc–carbon batteries by Georges Leclanché in 1866.
+A type of dry cell was also developed by the Japanese inventor Sakizō Yai in 1887.

 History

 Many experimenters tried to immobilize the electrolyte of an electrochemical cell to make it more convenient to use.
 The Zamboni pile of 1812 is a high-voltage dry battery but capable of delivering only minute currents.
 Various experiments were made with cellulose, sawdust, spun glass, asbestos fibers, and gelatine.